-The inhabitants themselves take care of the MAAM and its works.
-They are the ones who take care of the maintenance of the spaces and the management of visits.
-The MAAM is open to the public and can be visited in its entirety.
-Entering it means setting foot in a non-place, to quote the French anthropologist Marc Augé, where the original intended use of the external structure is lacking in favor of a unique relationship between these spaces and those who live there.
+The inhabitants themselves take care of MAAM and its artworks.
+They also take care of the maintenance of spaces and the management of visits.
+MAAM is an open space that can be visited entirely.
+Inside is like being in a sort of non-place, to quote the French anthropologist Marc Augé, where the original intended use of the external structure is lacking in favor of a unique relationship between these spaces and those who live there.

 From this experience comes the desire to create an independent museum where art and life can intersect, complement and protect each other.
 "Altro" (Other) and "Altrove" (Elsewhere) respectively indicate its inhabitants and the value of diversity given by the various cultures that have met here.

 MAAM is a unique place that should be preserved.
 Unfortunately, however, the museum is part of a series of buildings that the municipality intends to vacate, also due to the strong pressure of the multinational that owns the actual property and which has decided to invest in the area by building apartments.

 In order to try to save the cultural wealth that MAAM preserves, it has officially presented its candidacy for inclusion in the UNESCO World Heritage List.